Peter Everitt: St Kilda

 Making his debut for St Kilda in 1993, the then dreadlocked Everitt became one of the Saints' best ruckmen.

 Everitt played in St Kilda's 1996 pre-season Cup winning side.

 Everitt played every match of the 1997 season home and away rounds in which St Kilda Football Club qualified in first position for the 1997 AFL Finals Series, winning the club's second Minor Premiership and first McClelland Trophy.
 He won All-Australian selection in 1997, but he suffered a collarbone injury late in the year, missing the Grand Final.
 He again won All-Australian selection in 1998.

 Hawthorn career

-At the end of 2002, Everitt was traded to Hawthorn, after too many off-field indiscretions and a lack of discipline at the Saints.
-The Hawks offered him a fresh start, and he became one of the premier tap ruckmen in the competition, winning All-Australian selection in 2005.
+At the end of 2002, Everitt was traded to Hawthorn, and he became one of the premier tap ruckmen in the competition, winning All-Australian selection in 2005.
 He was traded to the Sydney Swans for the 2007 season.

 In September 2006, it was announced that Everitt would not be playing for the Hawks in 2007.
 Hawthorn coach Alastair Clarkson said in a statement released by the club that Everitt had failed to reach an agreement with Hawthorn regarding his contract.
 Everitt had allegedly requested a two-year contract, but Hawthorn was only prepared to offer the then 32-year-old ruckman a one-year deal.
 The Hawks agreed to seek to trade Everitt with another club.